Catching Up: What You Need to Know About Streamlined Filing Compliance Procedures and FBAR Penalties

 Delinquent FBAR and Information Report Procedures

-If you’ve been filing your tax returns annually and reporting your income, but were unaware of your foreign bank account reporting requirements and associated FBAR penalties, or other informational reports, a different procedure may secure your amnesty.
+If you’ve been filing your tax returns annually and reporting your income, but were unaware of your foreign bank account reporting requirements and the associated FBAR penalties, or other informational reports, a different procedure may secure your amnesty.

 Delinquent FBAR and Information Report Procedures allow you to file and amend tax returns to include omitted information reports.
 A detailed explanation is required with each report to make sure your failure to file was an honest mistake.